Agostax0/PPS-24-Briscala/6-implementation/agosta.md

 ## Play Rules
 A "Play Rule" is a way for the game to know which player is going to win a turn based on the cards played.
-During the design stage of the play rules, I've followed the team's choice of using a type alias `PlayRule` which internally boils down to a lambda.
+During the design stage of the play rules, I've followed the team's choice of using a type alias `PlayRule` which internally converts to a lambda.

 Such lambda is structured as follows:
 ```scala